 The recognisability of marketing, the marketing of giveaways and the organisation of promotional games are subject to stricter rules when the target group is children.
 (MT:1995:016, MT:1996:012, MT:2000:012 and MT:2002:007)

 Children under the age of 15 years usually understand marketing information and statements in a concrete manner and are not necessarily fully able to evaluate the contents of messages conveyed in marketing.
 Even if marketing by adult standards clearly explains the rules and chances of winning, a child is unable to make a similar evaluation.
-Therefore, lotteries and competitions in which consumers can participate by buying a product cannot, in principle, be targeted to children.
+Therefore, lotteries and competitions in which consumers can participate only by buying a product cannot, in principle, be targeted to children.

 Marketing directed at minors must take into account that minors are represented by their guardians.
 However, a minor can enter into transactions which, in view of the circumstances, are usual and of little significance.
 For a child under the age of 15, giving consent to direct marketing is not a transaction of little significance.
 Therefore, a prize draw in which permission is requested for direct marketing or which includes a statement that participants’ information is used for direct marketing cannot be marketed to minors.
 In addition, such marketing activities cannot be used when targeting 15-to-17-year-old young people when they involve products that minors cannot purchase independently.